rust-lang/docs.rs/docs/src/infrastructure/legacy/nginx.md

 Before we had the NgWAF, nginx also handled rate limiting and IP blocking during attacks.

-## Changes are made manually on the server in `/etc/nginx/`, after which nginx must
+Changes are made manually on the server in `/etc/nginx/`, after which nginx must be restarted via systemd.

-be restarted via systemd.
+**There is no test system.**